The Job is Easy,

 A book, a video series, a podcast.

-Informed by Prof. Loredana’s work on the skills of the future, the book “The Job is Easy, The People are Not!10 Smart Skills to Become Better People” is a collection of refreshingly honest and candid interviews about the realities of working with people and the smart skills necessary to become better people and leaders.
+Informed by Prof. Loredana’s work on the skills of the future, the book “The Job is Easy, The People are Not!
+10 Smart Skills to Become Better People” is a collection of refreshingly honest and candid interviews about the realities of working with people and the smart skills necessary to become better people and leaders.

 A fresh new perspective

 In The Job Is Easy, The People Are Not!
-Prof. Loredana and her ASB/MIT Sloan co-authors bring yet another fresh perspective on rethinking the skills we need to thrive in today’s unpredictable landscape and beyond.
+Prof. Loredana and her co-authors bring yet another fresh perspective on rethinking the skills we need to thrive in today’s unpredictable landscape and beyond.
 In a world where leaders are expected to be polymaths and Renaissance people, dividing people into ‘generalists’ or ‘specialists’ is not enough – leaders need to be technically, mentally, and emotionally competent.

 A new framework